paragliding training center

 by Had Robinson

-The condition of the bearings is something pilots must keep track of when their engines have more than 250 hours or so.
-Much depends on the care with which the engine was operated e.g. did the pilot use AVGAS with fully-synthetic oil or did he use Wal-Mart grade lawn mower oil with cheap gasoline loaded with ethanol?
-A well-taken care of engine can easily go 500+ hours without any major overhaul.
+The condition of the bearings in a 2 cycle paramotor is something pilots must keep track of when their engines have more than 100 hours or so.
+Much depends on the care with which the engine was operated e.g. did the pilot use AVGAS with oil or did he use lawnmower oil with cheap gasoline loaded with ethanol?
+A well-taken care of engine can easily go 500+ hours without any major overhaul i.e. when the engine case must be split and the crankshaft and main bearings replaced.

-The bearing that wears the fastest is the upper connecting rod bearing (a.k.a. the piston roller-cage bearing).
-The lower connecting rod bearing is not replaceable.
-Ordinarily, the entire crankshaft assembly must be replaced if the lower bearing has failed.
+The bearing that wears the fastest is the upper connecting rod bearing (a.k.a. the piston roller-cage bearing), then the lower connecting rod bearing, and then the main crankshaft bearings.
+Unfortunately, the entire crankshaft assembly must be replaced if the lower connecting rod bearing has failed.

 Below is a photo of a Minari lower connecting rod bearing that was destroyed when the pilot overheated the engine.
 The entire engine had to be overhauled and all moving parts replaced, including the main bearings.

-WARNING: When bearings start to fail, they will do so quickly and can destroy the engine if not repaired.
+WARNING: When bearings start to fail, they will do so quickly and can destroy the engine if not repaired promptly.

-When you replace the upper connecting rod bearing, also carefully check the clutch connectors and springs for wear.
+When you replace the upper connecting rod bearing in the Top 80, also check the clutch connectors and springs for wear.
+For other engines, check the clutch for drag and/or noise.